 Hang Your Hammock While Standing.

-That means you will hang your hammock about 5ft off the ground.
+That means you will hang the ends of your hammock about 5ft off the ground.
 And when you lay on it, you’ll hang about 18inches above the ground.
 That’s a standard sitting height and very stable for a hammock.

 It’s easy to climb in and out of your hammock.
 Plus, you can sleep better knowing that even if you fell, it won’t be fatal.